It is useful to know the kinds of word that can be left out of a sentence to save time

 In most situations, the rules of English grammar would require this sentence to begin with a word like the, to include is or is going alongside to visit (because in full sentences a lone verb with to usually needs another verb with it – see 30.
 When to Write a Full Stop), and to add the or a before leading.

-The reason for leaving out words that English grammar normally requires is to save space – newspaper headlines nearly always have to be brief.
-There are other places too where such abbreviation is common.
-Historically, telegrams – which cost a certain amount of money for every word in them – were one (I once sent my parents the message girl Emily born 22 June 01.30).
-In technical writing, wording on diagrams tends to be minimal.
-And of course notes taken in college lectures, which have to be written quickly so that none of the lecture is lost, are a source of abbreviated sentences that students are especially likely to be familiar with.
+The reason for leaving out words that English grammar normally requires is to save space – newspaper headlines are nearly always space-restricted.
+Historically, telegrams too were usually abbreviated to meet a space-saving need, a result of each word costing a sum of money (I once sent my parents the message girl Emily born 22 June 01.30).
+In technical writing, space-saving tends to keep wording on diagrams to the minimum.
+And of course students save space by writing notes to keep up with what a lecturer is saying or to prepare text content for a paraphrase (see 80.
+How to Paraphrase).

 Speakers whose mother tongue is not English are likely to find abbreviated sentences problematic in both reading and writing.
 Readers need to recognise not just that a word is absent, but also what it is.
 Writers need to know which words can be left out and which cannot – to in (a) above, for example, is not normally omissible.
 It is on these two questions that the present post offers guidelines.